radiantlogic-v8/documentation-new/home-pages/01-knowledge.md

   > Learn about the structure and contents of the log files associated with RadiantOne Universal Directory.

   > [Monitoring & Reporting](/monitoring-and-reporting-guide/01-monitoring)
-  > Learn how to monitor RadiantOne Universal Directory, configure alerts for concerning activities, and access the default reports (Access, Audit and Group Audit) available in the platform.
+  > Learn how to monitor RadiantOne Universal Directory, configure alerts for concerning activities, and access the default reports (Access, Audit and Group Audit).

 </section>